 Jon's instruction has been featured by ABC World News and national publications.
 He still instructs cotillion classes, in addition to making presentations on social education for schools and businesses.
 With his wife Moira, he is working on a book titled SENSE & CIVILITY – A Practical Guide to Survival Etiquette Essentials.

-Shelley Jones, Vice President - JDW Cotillions Division
+Shelley Jones, President - JDW Cotillions Division